nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/Stack/README.md

 ### Output:

 	When you receive END, the input is over.
 Foreach the stack twice and print all elements each on the new line.

+### Constraints:

+	The elements in the push command will be valid integers between [2-31…231-1].
+	The commands will always be valid (always be either Push, Pop, or END).
+	If the Pop command could not be executed as expected (e.g. no elements in the stack), print on the console: "No elements".